 These sweet, natural Date Truffles are made by processing dates, almonds and shredded coconut into a thick, moldable paste.
-Orange blossom water adds a lovely perfume.
+Orange blossom water gives them a lovely perfume.
 A coating of toasted coconut adds flavor and texture while keeping the truffles from sticking to your fingers.
-They’re all natural, bite-sized vegan treats that are sure to satisfy your sweet tooth.
-No processed sugar here!
+These all natural, bite-sized vegan treats are sure to satisfy your sweet tooth in a natural, nourishing way.

-Attending a New Year’s Eve soiree?
+Tasked with bringing a bite-sized treat to a potluck?
 Whip these up in no time flat and bring them along.
 Your host will thank you, and so will the guests– just be sure to let everybody know they contain nuts, in case anybody is nut allergic.
-They go great with a hot glass of Moroccan mint tea – or ice cold vodka, if that’s you’re thing!
+They go great with a hot glass of Moroccan mint tea – or ice cold vodka, if that’s your thing!

 - 1 1/2 cups dried flaked or shredded coconut (unsweetened), divided

 - 1 tbsp date honey, date syrup or maple syrup (if not vegan, you can also use honey)

 - 1 tbsp orange blossom water (optional - recommended)

 - Pinch cloves

 - Preheat oven to 350 degrees F. Spread 3/4 cup of the shredded coconut on a cookie sheet in a thin layer.
 Place coconut inside the oven and bake for 4-5 minutes, stirring frequently, until the coconut is lightly toasted and golden brown.
 Remove coconut from the oven and carefully pour the toasted coconut into a food processor.
 Process it for 10-20 seconds until the shreds become very small.
 Pour into a bowl and reserve.